Skip to content

 • Liquidity Rewards — How the reward program works, the scoring formula, and daily distribution.

-• Maker Rebates — Volume-tiered BPS rebates paid daily in meme.
+• Maker Rebates — Volume-tiered BPS rebates paid daily in FISH.

 Quoting prediction markets carries tangible risk.
 A crossed book — where your bid exceeds your ask — means every fill loses money.
 Always validate quote prices against current market conditions before submission, and wire up a kill switch that fires cancel_all the moment you detect anomalous fills, position limit breaches, or connectivity degradation.